EqualExperts/you-build-it-you-run-it-playbook/introduction/README.md

 We still advise using Ops Run It for lower demand foundational systems, including self-hosted COTS applications and custom integrations.
 A central operations team remains a cost-effective option where demand for product features is low.

-This means that modern technology operations equates to a hybrid operating model - You Build It You Run It for higher demand digital services, and Ops Run It for everything else.
+This means that modern technology operations equates to a hybrid operating model - You Build It You Run It for digital services, and Ops Run It for foundational systems.

 ## What is in this playbook